 Deborah's Question: We are divorcing, but are still living in the same home with our two young children.
 My husband has made several attempts and has possibly been successful, to either video tape me or record me when I am taking care of my children.
 Can he legally use this in court?
 Is there anything that I can do to stop him from doing this?

 Brette's Answer: Ask your lawyer if it is illegal to tape someone without permission in your state.
 If so, the evidence would not be admissible.
 If it is legal, then yes, he can present the evidence to the court.
-If you have done nothing wrong, then the court will see that.
+If you've done nothing wrong, then the court will see that.
 You need to also speak with your lawyer about getting an order for exclusive residency of the home, which requires the other spouse to move out.
 This appears to be a volatile situation and I urge you to get legal advice and act carefully.
 Good luck.

 Jacqui's Question: Do we have to make full financial disclosure if we have reached an amicable agreement?
 Will it delay the divorce if we don't?